Koha-Community/kohadocs/source/webservices.rst

 http://www.oaforum.org/tutorial/english/page3.htm for diagrams of how OAI-PMH works.

+By default Koha won't include item information in OAI-PMH result sets, but they can be added by using the include_items option in the a configuration file linked from :ref:`OAI-PMH:ConfFile`.

 Learn more about OAI-PMH at: http://www.openarchives.org/pmh/

 To enable OAI-PMH in Koha edit the :ref:`OAI-PMH` preference.